 Question Two: “How would you describe your style?”

-“If your tastes are very traditional, a church ceremony and a reception at a hotel ballroom or country club might appeal to you.
-The Crescent, The Ritz, Arlington Hall, Brook Hollow Country Club, and Dallas Country Club are just a few examples of venues with a very classic feel!”
+On the other hand, if your tastes are very traditional, a church ceremony and a reception at a hotel ballroom or country club might appeal to you.
+The Crescent, The Ritz, Arlington Hall, Brook Hollow Country Club, and Dallas Country Club are just a few examples of venues with a very classic feel!

 Question Three: “What are my décor and rental needs?”